Xi's response letter evokes Arab artists from memorable trips to China, inspires cultural exchange efforts - ExBulletin

 moroccan artist

-Daher, who is also a professor in the Department of Fine Arts at the Lebanese University and president of the Lebanese Fine Artists Syndicate, said he organized an exhibition of Chinese art and folklore posters at the Academy.
-Lebanese Arts in 2018 in cooperation with the Chinese Embassy.
+Daher, who is also a professor of fine arts department To lebanese university and president of the Syndicate of Lebanese Fine Artists, said he held an exhibition of Chinese art and folklore posters at the Lebanese Academy of Arts in 2018 in collaboration with the

 He also made a proposal to the Ambassador of